YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>

 Shut down all three instances cleanly to end the exercise.
-Run the ``originating_stop`` script in Melbourne:
+Run the :code:`originating_stop` script in Melbourne:

 .. code-block:: bash